driesvints/vat-calculator/README.md

 ### Standalone

 You can also use this package without Laravel.
 Simply create a new instance of the VAT calculator and use it.
-All documentation examples use the Laravel 5 facade code, so make sure not to call the methods as if they were static methods.
+All documentation examples use the Laravel Facade code, so make sure not to call the methods as if they were static methods.

 Example: